chocolatey/docs/input/en-us/features/package-reducer.md

 ## Optimize Command

-Package Reducer's Package Optimizer is available in all licensed editions starting at Chocolatey Licensed Extension v1.12.0.
+Package Reducer's Package Optimizer is available in all licensed editions.
 It is similar to the automatic reduction, except it reduces the size of existing installations.

 With Package Optimizer: